6abd/horus/README.md

 **⚠️ Warning: If you are contributing to this repository or are testing it through a public fork, make sure to remove your API keys from the JSON file before pushing changes.**

-## 🤝 Current Maintainers

-- [6abd](https://github.com/6abd) (Me) | Project Lead and Developer

-## Contributing
-- If you notice a bug or want to request a feature, make an issue with the appropriate tag
-- If you would like to fix a bug or add a feature yourself, make a PR and I'll take a look
-- If you would like to become a long-term maintainer/contributor, contact me
-- For any other inquiries, you may also contact me

-Contact info:
-- Email: digitalizedsnake@gmail.com
-- Discord: maestro.hq or through the [community server](https://discord.gg/PhkqXAT7Ax)

 ## Intended Features
 ```